gacetta/notes/commandLineTools.md

+# Command Line Tools

 - `ls`: list files
-    -   `-a`: list all files including hidden files
+    -   `-a`: list all files including hidden files.  (helpful for .git)

 - `mkdir`: creates a new directory folder in the current working directory